 The heart has four valves - one for each chamber of the heart.
 The valves keep blood moving through the heart in the right direction.

-The mitral valve and tricuspid valve are located between the between the atria (upper heart chambers) and the ventricles (lower heart chambers).
+The mitral valve and tricuspid valve are located between the atria (upper heart chambers) and the ventricles (lower heart chambers).

 The aortic valve and pulmonic valve are located between the ventricles and the major blood vessels leaving the heart.